pluginkollektiv/statify/README.md

 ## Changelog ##

+### master ###
+* Renamed the handle of the Raphael JS library.
+This fixed a bug, where raphael couldn't work properly when also loaded with Antispam Bee.

 ### 1.4.3 / 2016-08-15 ###
 * Corrected tracking and display in Multisite
 * Minor CSS fixes in the dashboard widget